Golden Retriever

 Golden Retriever Health

-• Eye Conditions: Pigmentary uveitis is an inherited condition where cysts develop on the eye and can lead to cataracts and glaucoma.
-Progressive retinal atrophy (PRA) is another genetic eye condition that can lead to blindness.
-If your pup is having any issues with their eyes such as redness, cloudiness, bulging, squinting, pain or trouble seeing, please contact your veterinarian immediately.
+• Eye issues: Pigmentary uveitis occurs when cysts develop on the eye; it can lead to cataracts and glaucoma.
+Progressive retinal atrophy is another genetic eye condition that can cause blindness.
+Redness, cloudiness, bulging, squinting, or pain can all be signs that something is off with your dog’s eyes.

 Golden Retriever History

-The Golden Retriever breed originated in the Scottish Highlands through the efforts of Dudley Marjoribanks, the first Lord Tweedmouth.
-Marjoribanks selectively bred different dog breeds to create an energetic pup who could retrieve objects from the water and on land.
+Golden Retrievers were first bred in the Scottish Highlands by Dudley Marjoribanks, 1st Baron Tweedmouth (an actual real-life person and not a character on “Bridgerton”).
+Marjoribanks selectively bred dogs to create an energetic pup who could retrieve objects by water or land.

-Goldens began arriving in the United States in the early 1900s and gained recognition from the AKC in 1925.
-Their popularity skyrocketed when President Gerald Ford had a Golden Retriever of his own named Liberty.
-Now, many organizations are dedicated to the breed, such as the Golden Retriever Club of America.
+Goldens arrived in the United States in the early 1900s, and they gained recognition from the AKC in 1925.
+Their popularity skyrocketed when President Gerald Ford brought home a Golden Retriever of his own, named Liberty.

-You can also reach out to Golden Retriever rescues to adopt a Golden, or keep an eye out for the breed at your local animal shelter.
-You can find a local shelter through Chewy’s network.
+You can also adopt a Golden Retriever, as there are lots of Golden Retriever rescue dogs waiting for homes, and they’d be grateful if you gave them a chance.
+Reach out to a Golden Retriever rescue or keep an eye out at your local animal shelter.
+You can find a local shelter through Chewy’s database of adoptable dogs.

 FAQs